- Completion of Health is required for graduation.

 Grades 10/11/12, #HPE044, ½ credit, 5 Periods (S)

-This coeducational course is designed for students in grades 10-12 interested in strength training, functional fitness and cardio exercise.
+This coeducational course is designed for students in grades 10-12 interested in strength training, functional fitness and cardio exercise with heart rate monitors.
 Students will participate in an individualized strength and aerobic training program designed to produce strength gains and improve their overall health and well-being.
 Class activities are conducted in the Human Performance Center, indoor track, functional fitness room and swimming pool.
+Students are assessed on active engagement and appropriate involvement in the activities.

 Extended Sports & Strength Training